molecule/molecule.github.io/_trips/northern-lights-in-northern-sweden.md

 - There is not really a viewing car.
 - The dining car has pre-made sandwiches, milk, pastries, and other "train food".

+### Other notes
+Google incorrectly labels Abisko and Abisko Östra.
+If you search on Google, go by the train station locations (which are correct), not the labels on the map.